Frequently Asked Questions

 For Clinical Neuroscience Research, associate professors are eligible to apply no matter how far along in their associate professor role they may be.

 You are considered a senior investigator and are eligible to apply for a Neuroimaging grant only if your proposal represents a new research direction for you.
 The award would be limited to $100,000.

 You are eligible to apply for a Clinical Neuroscience Research grant.

 If you have two RO1’s, you qualify as an "established" investigator and may apply.
 You and your institution should note, however, that priority is given to assisting new career investigators.

 The Neuroimaging program is designed to support early promising career investigators.
 Therefore, support is focused on faculty researchers who have demonstrated the potential for independent research careers who are at the assistant professor level, or in the first few years of their associate professor appointments.
 Post-doctoral fellows are not eligible to apply.
 Applications from junior investigators that are an extension of the work of a senior mentor, particularly if from the same institution, are discouraged.

-For Neuroimaging grants, no, you would not be able to apply until the first grant is completed.
-For Clinical Neuroscience Research, yes, you could apply for a second grant prior to the completion of the first grant.
+Research, you could apply for a second grant prior to the completion of the

 Yes, with a description of their role.
 If your application is selected to be developed into a full proposal, you can request financial support for a subcontract in the full budget proposal.